Continuations¶

 I suppose you could implement such “native” delimited continuations as not simply remembering the height of the stack but rather the section of the stack that needs to be restored – a height plus stack segment.

-s which starts getting a bit more
+You can have multiple controls which starts getting a bit more

 interesting: